stuttter/wp-term-families/README.md

-# WP Term Family
+# WP Term Families

-Family for categories, tags, and other taxonomy terms
+Families for categories, tags, and other taxonomy terms.

-WP Term Family allows users to assign a Family to any category, tag, or taxonomy term using a dropdown, providing customized functionality for taxonomy terms.
+WP Term Families allows users to assign a "Family" to any category, tag, or taxonomy term using a dropdown of terms from another taxonomy.

 # Installation